jlucking2023/github.io/README.md

 # MonitorData Lineage

 # Using Transforms
-discuss how order and reuse in json file is important

 ---------------------------
+The order that you enter the transforms into the json file is very important .
+Each transform is executed on the incoming dataset starting from the beginning of the transform_spec section of the file.

 Formatting

 - currency : Convert specified numeric field with currnecy formatting to Decimal (fixed precision)